Marie, Princess of Liechtenstein: Charity work and interests

 Princess Marie was involved in many organizations within Liechtenstein, with her focus being on education, culture and the arts.
 Princess Marie served as president of the Liechtenstein Red Cross from 1985 to 2015.
 Under her presidency, in addition to its domestic activities, the Liechtenstein Red Cross contributed to foreign aid, especially during the Yugoslav wars in the 1990s.
 As president and patron of the Association for Curative Education in Liechtenstein (German: Verein für Heilpädagogische Hilfe), a foundation for people in Liechtenstein with special needs, she promoted the inclusion of people with disabilities.
 In 1968, after Warsaw Pact invasion of Czechoslovakia, Princess Marie became one of the signatories of a protest telegram to the Soviet Union Embassy in Bern titled "Freedom for ČSSR".
 She also took part in a protest demonstration in Vaduz.

-In 1970s, Princess Marie became the patron and member of the board of Liechtensteinische Gesellschaft für Umweltschutz (LGU), Liechtenstein's society for environmental protection.
+In the 1970s, Princess Marie became the patron and member of the board of Liechtensteinische Gesellschaft für Umweltschutz (LGU), Liechtenstein's society for environmental protection.
 She also chaired the honorary committee of the Internationalen Meisterkurse, which held in Vaduz every year since 1970 as a further education and concert platform for music students from all over the world.
 She was the president of Society for Orthopaedic Aid from 1983 to 2005 and an honorary president since 2005.
 She was also a patron of Verband Liechtensteinischer Familienhilfen, a family support organisation.
 Princess Marie was a member of the historical society of Liechtenstein.